soverenio/docs/README.md

 ## Quick start

-To start with Soveren documentation, follow these steps.
+To start with Soveren documentation, follow the steps below.

 ### Prerequisites